ECS AMBASSADOR PROGRAM

 ECS Ambassador members earn meaningful rewards from The North Face, all of which inspire & support exploration.
 From The North Face kits, to complimentary race entries, up to trips to The North Face events, ECS Ambassador members are rewarded for their efforts.

-The North Face is currently seeking the right individuals to join other ECS Ambassadors in support of the Endurance Challenge Series races in Ontario, Utah, and Wisconsin.
+The North Face is currently seeking the right individuals to join other ECS Ambassadors in support of the Endurance Challenge Series races in Ontario, Massachusetts, Utah, and Wisconsin.
 In order to apply to be a member of the ECS Ambassadors, you must first be registered for one of the races.
 If you are selected to be a member, you will be given a unique discount code that is good for 15% off of registration for any race distance.
 The more people that use your unique discount code, the bigger the reward.